 Sound to Summit crews are comprised of youth (15-18) and two adult leaders.
 Crews work for five weeks in total.
 The first four weeks follow our traditional Youth Community crew format, where crews work with the local city and county parks departments completing a variety of local community conservation projects.
 The crews’ fifth week will take them to a nearby National Park to complete conservation projects, recreate, and learn about natural resources and the outdoors.

-Sound to Summit connects urban youth with local parks and natural areas through hands-on community service and immersive outdoor camping adventures that encourages personal growth and the development of resource management skills.
+Sound to Summit connects urban youth with local parks and natural areas through hands-on community service and immersive outdoor camping adventures that encourage personal growth and the development of valuable work and life skills.

 - For Ages 15-18